openequella/openequella.github.io/guides/HarvesterProfileConfigurationGuide.md

 ## Harvesting guide

-Content from third-party sources can be obtained by using EQUELLA’s harvesting tool that is used to collect learning objects and resources from third-party institutions and upload them automatically to the EQUELLA repository.
+Content from third-party sources can be obtained by using EQUELLA’s harvesting tool that is used to collect learning objects and resources from third-party institutions and upload them automatically to the openEQUELLA repository.
 Content can be obtained from The Learning Federation using the LORAX protocol, while content from other institutions can be gathered with the OAI (Open Archives Initiative) metadata harvesting protocol.

-Content contained in the EQUELLA Digital Repository can also be accessed by using the OAI protocol.
+Content contained in the openEQUELLA Digital Repository can also be accessed by using the OAI protocol.

-The purpose of this guide is to provide system administrators with an understanding of the EQUELLA Harvester Profile tool to enable successful management of harvesting.
+The purpose of this guide is to provide system administrators with an understanding of the openEQUELLA Harvester Profile tool to enable successful management of harvesting.

-Please note that this guide has been developed to best reflect the full capabilities of EQUELLA and as such may differ in appearance to your own installation.
+Please note that this guide has been developed to best reflect the full capabilities of openEQUELLA and as such may differ in appearance to your own installation.

 ## Harvester Profile tool
-The EQUELLA harvester allows content from third-party sources to be collected and uploaded to the EQUELLA Digital Repository.
+The openEQUELLA harvester allows content from third-party sources to be collected and uploaded to the openEQUELLA Digital Repository.
 Content can be obtained from The Le@rning Federation (TLF) using the Learning Object Repository Access and eXchange (LORAX) protocol, while metadata can be gathered with the Open Archives Initiative (OAI) metadata harvesting protocol.
-Content from other EQUELLA Digital Repositories can also be collected.
+Content from other openEQUELLA Digital Repositories can also be collected.

 The Harvester Profile:
 * provides harvesting of metadata and resources,
-* allows harvesting of other EQUELLA repositories, enabling community repositories to be created with sizable pools of content,
+* allows harvesting of other openEQUELLA repositories, enabling community repositories to be created with sizable pools of content,
 * allows multiple Harvester Profiles to be created and managed via the Administration Console,
 * can be run as a scheduled task.

 ### Configure a harvester profile
 Harvester profiles are created and modified using the Harvester Profiles tool available in the Administration Console.

-##### To access EQUELLA and open the Administration Console
+##### To access openEQUELLA and open the Administration Console
-1. Open a browser and enter your EQUELLA URL (e.g.‘<http://equella.myequellainstitution.edu>’).
+1. Open a browser and enter your openEQUELLA URL (e.g.‘<http://equella.myequellainstitution.edu>’).
-2. Log in to EQUELLA as an administrator user to display the EQUELLA dashboard.
+2. Log in to openEQUELLA as an administrator user to display the openEQUELLA dashboard.
 3. Click the Settings button to display the Settings page, then select Administration console from the categories list.
 4. Select the Harvester Profiles option to display the Harvester Profiles pane that contains a list of all previously configured profiles.